- This event has passed.

 2022 Real Estate Tax Conference

 Originally presented on October 28, 2022, as a live webcast and in person at The Ritz-Carlton Golf Resort 2600 Tiburon Drive, Naples, during the Tax Section’s 2022 Fall Meeting.
-The program soon will be available for purchase 24/7 in The Florida Bar InReach catalog as an online seminar (on-demand) and downloadable audio.
+The program is available for purchase 24/7 in The Florida Bar InReach catalog as an online seminar (on-demand) and downloadable audio.

 Thank you to Program Co-Chairs Christopher Callahan and Abrahm Smith.
 Course number 6217 is approved for 7 General CLE hours and 7 credits each in Real Estate; Tax Law; and Wills, Trusts & Estates.